aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Assembly

-Let's make labels work, and fully implement the rest of the assembler: computing stack depths and line-number tables.
+Let's make labels work, and unstub the rest of the assembler: computing stack depths and line-number tables.

     # in assembly types and functions v1: